Please wait while the search results are loading...

 Amazon has introduced many new cloud-based call center tools.
 One utilizes artificial intelligence to assist call center agents in answering questions quickly, while another speeds the customer authentication process.
 Amazon Web Services offers Amazon Connect, a cloud-based contact center product, that enables customer services over voice and chat; manages follow up tasks; and provides contact center automation services.

-The net result of the growing use of RPA will be a significant reduction of human employees.
+The net result of the growing use of RPA and GenAI could be a significant reduction of human employees.
 This will be particularly true in call centers and other BPO (business process outsourcing) centers.

 A Representative List of Organizations that Have Used our Research and Products: